dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 ### <a name="modeladapter"></a>Model Adapter
 A python class to wrap a generic ML code (train, predict, etc.) for standardizing models (and frameworks) to match the requirements of the Dataloop API.
-- Log Sample: A single data point is used to measure and compare different models and metrics. e.g. saving the train/validation loss and accuracy of a training session.
+- Log Sample - A single data point is used to measure and compare different models and metrics. e.g. saving the train/validation loss and accuracy of a training session.
-- Offline Mode: For local model management, only dl.Model is used to save configurations and training/evaluation metrics, while code and weights and biases are kept locally.
+- Offline Mode - For local model management, only dl.Model is used to save configurations and training/evaluation metrics, while code and weights and biases are kept locally.
 Gives the ability to manage training runs, view live metrics, and compare dl.Models (configurations and metrics) locally;
-- Online Mode: Allows integration into the Dataloop platform (after creating Model Adapter).
-Gives the ability to create custom buttons (e.g. in the annotations studio), train, deploy and evaluate using the Model Management Pages, using models inside a pipeline etc.).
+- Online Mode - Allows integration into the Dataloop platform (after creating Model Adapter).
+Gives the ability to create custom buttons (e.g. in the Annotations studio), train, deploy and evaluate using the Model Management Pages, using Models inside a Pipeline etc.).

 ### <a name="modelweightsmodelartifacts"></a>Model Weights / Model Artifacts
 Are the files that are saved/created by training a machine learning algorithm on a Dataset.
 They are adjusted using optimization algorithms and unique to each training session.